jsonstat/euro/docs/API.md

 ### setRole

-Gets a jsonstat dataset instance and adds role information to it.
+Takes a jsonstat dataset instance and adds role information to it.
 Generally, you won&rsquo;t need to use it: all jsonstat dataset instances returned by JSON-stat for Eurostat have already set role.